10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 The evaluation results revealed the following insights:

-- Cosine similarity scores: The mean cosine similarity scores were calculated for each model's embeddings.
-The scores varied across models, with ClinicalBERT performing the best with a score of 0.81.

 - Scatter plots: The scatter plots of clinic notes embeddings showed varying degrees of grouping.
 ClinicalBERT fine-tuned on clinic notes data exhibited the clearest groupings, indicating better capturing of health-related context.

 - Keyword pair similarity: The models were also evaluated on the cosine similarity of medical keyword pairs.
-ClinicalBERT outperformed other models, achieving a similarity score of 0.8174.
+ClinicalBERT outperformed other models, achieving a similarity score of 0.8174 with finetuned and 0.8134 with pretrained.

 ## Conclusion